Haley And Emily Ferguson Apologize For Their Embarrassing Behavior On ‘Bachelor In Paradise’

 “They’re gonna go home, they’re gonna watch Frozen, they’re gonna play with their fidget spinners, they’re gonna be alright.”

 Bachelor in Paradise fans were stunned by the mean girl behavior displayed by the Ferguson twins.
-Many fans of the ABC reality franchise hit social media to call Haley and Emily out, but they were actually beat by the “evil” twins themselves, who warned fans ahead of time that their appearance was “cringe worthy” to watch.
+Many fans of the ABC reality franchise hit social media to call Haley and Emily out, but they were actually beat by the “evil” twins themselves, who warned fans ahead of time that their appearance was “cringe-worthy” to watch.

 Haley Ferguson apologized for saying that talking to D-Lo was like talking to a wall, while Emily Ferguson took to Twitter to apologize to America in advance, admitting the twins deserved “any and all hate” that comes their way after their disastrous Bachelor in Paradise cameo.